SevenShepherd/SevenShepherd.github.io/_posts/2024-01-06-chess-games-magnus.markdown

 ## I. Trophy Game

 I played as the white pieces against the [Magnus Carlsen](https://www.chess.com/players/magnus-carlsen) bot on Chess.com.
 Magnus (2882) is inclined to play the [Nimzo-Indian Classical, Noa variation](https://www.chess.com/openings/Nimzo-Indian-Defense-Classical-Noa-Variation) with 4. ... d5, against 1. **d4** Nf6 2. **c4** e6 3. **Nc3** Bb4 4. **Qc2**.
 I've come across the position found at move 25 several times when facing Magnus.
-This is my win with the white pieces.
+This is my win with the white pieces, I've also had a few draws.

 <!-- 1 Win, 3 Draws, 3 Botched at position 25. -->